 This item will allow the messengers to sell you the Cainhurst set when you give it to them.
 The set costs a staggering 113,000 Blood Echoes to obtain, so be sure you need it before you pull the trigger.

-This set has the highest overall Physical defense of any other set and also defends extremely well against Blood attacks.
-However, it is very weak to both elemental style attacks and blunt weapons.
+This set has the highest overall Physical defense of any other set and defends extremely well against Blood attacks.
+However, it weakens both elemental-style attacks and blunt weapons.

-Because I tend to play Bloodborne with reckless abandon, I spend a lot of my time right up in boss’s and regular enemy’s grills.
-As such, the Cainhurst Set is by far my favorite armor in all of Bloodborne, for its stylish look and for its unparalleled Physical defense.
+Because I tend to play Bloodborne with reckless abandon, I spend much of my time in boss’s and regular enemy’s grills.
+As such, the Cainhurst Set is by far my favorite armor in all of Bloodborne for its stylish look and its unparalleled Physical defense.